zkipster and event sustainability

 SOLAR

 Offsetting drives investment into climate change solutions and accelerates the global transition to a low carbon economy.
-We have purchased carbon credits from reforestation, renewable energy and clean cookstove projects around the world.
+We have purchased carbon credits from reforestation, renewable energy, clean cookstove, biomass and water filtration projects around the world.

 Learn more